Grelot/blog/content/articles/guide-to-creating-r-package/index.md

 1) Sign up/in to [github](https://github.com/) and **create a new repository**.
 2) Check the `github repository address` on the github quick set up page.
 3) On Rstudio open a new project as `new folder` `R package`.
 Activate the `use git` option.
+For instance, I call the package `mon_premier_package`.
 This will create a ready-to-use empty R package.
 4) Connect your local R package to the github repository.
 Go to `terminal` in Rstudio and type:

 ```
 git init
 git add .